Power law violation of the area law in quantum spin chains: The Ground State and its Entanglement

-\begin{singlespace} Previously we proved that if we restrict the Hamiltonian to the space where there are an excess number of right or left parenthesis then the smallest eigenvalue is indeed lower bounded by a polynomial in $1/n$.
-The problem at hand is different for there are different types of parenthesis and in addition there is the possibility of having mismatches where $\Pi^{cross}$ does not vanish.
+Previously we proved that if we restrict the Hamiltonian to the space where there are an excess number of right or step up then the smallest eigenvalue is indeed lower bounded by a polynomial in $1/n$.
+The problem at hand is different for there are different types of steps and in addition there is the possibility of having mismatches where $\Pi^{cross}$ does not vanish.

-To establish the gap to be a polynomial in $1/n$ we need to lower bound the ground state energy of the Hamiltonian in the unbalanced subspace, where for example a sub string configuration such as $(\mbox{ }[\mbox{ })\mbox{ }]$ can occur.
+To establish the gap to be a polynomial in $1/n$ we need to lower bound the ground state energy of the Hamiltonian in the unbalanced subspace, where for example a sub string configuration such as $u^1 u^2 d^1 d^2$ can occur.

 It is sufficient to separately prove lower bounds on: 1. the subspace with only mismatches 2. imbalance subspace without any mismatch.
 The reason for the sufficiency is that including mismatches to an imbalance space or vice versa can only increase the energy.